brwnj/cu_projects/README.md

 #Poly(A)

++ move to hg19
++ flip bw strand identification in the tracks

 + tables for dexseq results; sites with pval, padj, basemean

 + map to mouse, then to human for peter's previous samples (samples with an 'a')